Skip to main content

 Polly is in beta.
 Your feedback on Polly is invaluable as the team refines its capabilities.

 LangSmith Polly is an AI assistant embedded directly in your LangSmith workspace to help you analyze and understand your application data.
 Polly helps you gain insight from your traces, conversation threads, and prompts without having to dig through data manually.
 By asking natural language questions, you can quickly understand agent performance, debug issues, and analyze user sentiment.
-LangSmith Polly icon Polly appears in the right-hand bottom corner of the following locations within LangSmith UI, optimized for different use cases:
+LangSmith Polly icon Polly appears in the right-hand bottom corner of the following locations within LangSmith UI: Observability & Debugging:

-On an individual trace, Polly pulls in the context of the page and analyzes the run.
-Polly reads the run data and trajectory to help you understand what happened and identify areas for improvement.
-To ask Polly about your tracing:
+On an individual trace, Polly analyzes the run data and execution trajectory.
+Polly examines the full trace context, including run metadata, inputs, outputs, intermediate steps, and configuration to help you understand what happened and identify areas for improvement.
+Example questions:

 • “Is there anything that the agent could have done better here?”